-In order to satisfy the graduation requirements, any two consecutive first year Engineering and Science Mathematics courses are sufficient.
+1. In order to satisfy the graduation requirements, any two consecutive first year Engineering and Science Mathematics courses are sufficient.
 However, it is recommended to take the "B" variants in both semesters and to co-enroll into ESM 1A - Single Variable Calculus if your high-school mathematics background does not include a comprehensive treatment of single variable calculus.
 It is generally possible to substitute any first year ESM course with a more advanced course in the same topic area.
 Please consult with your academic advisor for individual recommendations.

 - 2. For General Physics II, take either General Physics IIA (Electromagnetism, Optics) or General Physics IIB (Modern Physics). - 3.
 Lab units in another experimental Engineering and Science discipline are permissible; note, however, that co-requisites may restrict the possible choices. - 4.
 Take General Physics I and II to retain the option to change your specialization area at the end of the first year.
 General Computer Science I and II or General Chemistry I and II are also permitted. - 5.
 At least one course must be in the Life Sciences and at least one course must be in Computer Science. - 6.
 Take General Biochemistry and Cell Biology I and II to retain the option to change to the Computational Biology specialization at the end of the first year.
 General Computer Science I and II or General Electrical Engineering I and II are also permitted. - 7.
-May be replaced by other second or third year Mathematics, ACM, or Service Mathematics credit provided you take Introductory Partial Differential Equations or Partial Differential Equations any time before graduation. - Courses at second or third year level in Mathematics, ACM, Engineering and Science Mathematics, or Theoretical Physics.
+May be replaced by other second or third year Mathematics, ACM, or Service Mathematics credit provided you take Introductory Partial Differential Equations or Partial Differential Equations any time before graduation. - 8.
+Courses at second or third year level in Mathematics, ACM, Engineering and Science Mathematics, or Theoretical Physics.
 (For third year courses, see note [9] below).
 Please consult with ACM faculty for advice. - 9.
-Courses in Scientific Computing include, in particular, Graphics and Visualization, Fundamentals of Hydrodynamics, Computational Fluid Dynamics, Optimization Lab, Computational Electromagnetics, Computational Partial Differential Equations, one additional semester of Guided Research on a relevant topic, and other courses with a strong component of numerical computation.
+Courses in Scientific Computing include, in particular, Graphics and Visualization, Optimization Lab, Computational Electromagnetics, Computational Partial Differential Equations, one additional semester of Guided Research on a relevant topic, and other courses with a strong component of numerical computation.
 Courses in Applied Mathematics include Applied Analysis, Introductory Partial Differential Equations, Ordinary Differential Equations and Dynamical Systems, Mathematical Modeling in Biomedical Applications, Convex Optimization.
 Please consult with ACM faculty for advice. - 10.
-Or another course related to Business or Economics. - 11.
-Any more advanced course in Statistics can substitute. - 12.
-Take either Stochastic Processes or Applied Stochastic Processes. - 13.
-Alternatively any other course in Applied Mathematics.
+Take either Stochastic Processes or Applied Stochastic Processes. - 11.
+Students specializing in Financial Mathematics are strongly recommended to take the following courses from the School of Humanities and Social Sciences: - A course in Statistics, typically Statistical Concepts and Data Analysis; - One or more courses in Economics, e.g. Introduction to Economics, Microeconomics or Macroeconomics; - One or more courses in Finance, e.g. Finance, Managerial & Financial Accounting or Firms and Markets; - Econometrics.